0xbitcoin/EIP918-Mineable-Token/README.md

 ### Rationale

 A keccak256 algoritm does not have to be used, but it is recommended since it is a cost effective one-way algorithm to perform in the EVM and simple to perform in solidity.
 The nonce is the solution that miners try to find and so it is part of the hashing algorithm.
 A challengeNumber is also part of the hash so that future blocks cannot be mined since it acts like a random piece of data that is not revealed until a mining round starts.
 The msg.sender address is part of the hash so that a nonce solution is valid only for a particular Ethereum account and so the solution is not susceptible to man-in-the-middle attacks.
 This also allows pools to operate without being easily cheated by the miners since pools can force miners to mine using the pool's address in the hash algo.

+The economics of transferring electricity and hardware into mined token assets offers a flourishing community of decentralized miners the option to be involved in the Ethereum token economy directly.
+By voting with hashpower, an economically pegged asset to real-world resources, miners are incentivized to participate in early token trade to revamp initial costs, providing a bootstrapped stimulus mechanism between miners and early investors.

-One community concern for mined tokens has been a concern of energy use without a function for securing a network.
-Although token mining does not secure a network, it does secure a community from corruption since it eliminates monarchs and eliminates ICOs.
-Furthermore, an IMO (initial mining offering) may last as little as a week, a day, or an hour at which point all of the tokens have been minted.
+One community concern for mined tokens has been around energy use without a function for securing a network.
+Although token mining does not secure a network, it serves the function of securing a community from corruption as it offers an alternative to centralized ICOs.
+Furthermore, an initial mining offering may last as little as a week, a day, or an hour at which point all of the tokens would have been minted.

 ### Backwards Compatibility